-VOMP brings Video Disk Recorder (VDR) functionality to other devices.
-There is a plugin for VDR and client software for the Hauppauge MVP, Windows, Raspberry Pi and there is an older client for Linux (Qt).
-The idea is that the clients behave like a normal DVR set-top-box and run on cheap hardware, but the tuners and noisy disks live at the other end of your network.
+VOMP brings Video Disk Recorder (VDR) front-end functionality to other devices.
+There is a plugin for VDR and client software for the Raspberry Pi, Windows, Hauppauge MVP, and there's also an older client for Linux (Qt).
+The idea is that the clients behave like a normal DVR set-top-box and run on cheap hardware, but VDR, the tuners and noisy disks live at the other end of your network.

-Once you get VOMP running, you might be interested to read these new usage notes.
+Once you get VOMP running, you may want some usage notes.

 To check out the server plugin source code:

 There are tags in the repository for the releases, see GitWeb for a list.
 Checking out master with no tag will result in the very latest, and potentially broken, code.

 Here is a development environment guide for the MVP.